 We are getting late in the grow now and you’re likely getting excited and want to harvest those beautiful buds.
 Stop, relax, take a breath, you need to wait until the right time to harvest or you will lose a lot of the bud’s potency.
 You’ve come so far don’t ruin it now!
 A few weeks difference in growing time could make the difference between full strength THC and half strength, yes it can be that big of a deal to harvest early.

 Initial Growth Spurt (flowering “stretch)

-When cannabis reaches the flowering (budding) stage, different strains tend to start growing more differently from each other.
+When cannabis reaches the flowering (budding) stage, different strains tend to start growing more different from each other.